2023-10-03 05:17:00

 The Kempeitai was used by the Empire as a shock force and as a way to secure conquered territories, discipline and terrorize its inhabitants and to persecute dissidents and opponents.
 As Japan advanced its conquests in China and the rest of the East, the organization became increasingly voluminous, influential, and its criminal power increased.

 In each prison camp run by the Kempeitai and in each of its units in the occupied countries, this organization had a special facility to carry out torture.
 Stripped, with just a chair – to have the victim at an accessible height, for the comfort of the perpetrator – and a table full of torture elements.
-Shackles, heaters with metal plates taking temperature, barrels full of water, mittens, electrical elements, pointed tweezers, tongs, ropes, bags and any other object that could hurt the person being interrogated.
+Shackles, heaters with metal plates taking temperature, barrels full of water, mittens, electrical elements, pointed tweezers, tongs, ropes, bags and any other object that might hurt the person being interrogated.

 The torture was so frequent that, at a certain point, it was no longer expected to obtain information from these interrogations.
 They were a routine, a sadistic procedure, that was incorporated into the Kempeitai menu.
 Habituality also led to unthinkable methods being developed and cruelty increasing in each one.
 Many times the cruelty caused the prisoners to die.
 His torturers conceived that session as a success regardless of whether or not they obtained the information sought.